Microchip-MPLAB-Harmony/csp_apps_sam_a7g5/apps/xdmac/xdmac_memory_transfer/readme.md

 ### Setting up [SAMA7G5 Evaluation Kit]()

-#### Addtional hardware required

-- SD Card with FAT32 file system

-#### Setting up the SD Card

-- Download harmony MPU bootstrap loader from this [location](firmware/at91bootstrap_sam_a7g5_ek.X/binaries/boot.bin)
-- Copy the downloaded boot loader binary( boot.bin) onto the SD card

 #### Setting up the board

-- SDMMC slot used for bootloading the application is SDMMC1 (J4)
 - Connect the USB port J7 on board to the computer using a micro USB cable (to power the board)
 - Connect the USB port J24 on board to the computer using a micro USB cable (to enable debug com port)

 ## Running the Application

 1. Build the application using its IDE
-2. Copy the output binary (named 'harmony.bin') onto the SD Card (Refer to the 'Setting up hardware' section above for setting up the SD card)
-3. Insert the SD card into SDMMC slot on the board (Refer to the 'Setting up hardware' section for the correct SDMMC slot)
-4. Open the Terminal application (Ex.:Tera term) on the computer.
+2. Open the Terminal application (Ex.:Tera term) on the computer.
-5. Connect to the EDBG/Jlink Virtual COM port and configure the serial settings as follows:
+3. Connect to the EDBG/Jlink Virtual COM port and configure the serial settings as follows:
     - Baud : 115200
     - Data : 8 Bits
     - Parity : None
     - Stop : 1 Bit
     - Flow Control : None
-6. Reset the board to run the application
-7. See the following message in the console
+4. See the following message in the console

     ![output](images/output_xdmac_memory_transfer.png)